Frugal Car Maintenance Tips and Tricks: 15 Money-Saving Hacks to Keep Your Ride Running Smoothly

 A mechanic performing routine maintenance on a car, checking fluids and tightening bolts

 Taking care of your car doesn’t have to break the bank.
-I’ve found some simple tricks that can really extend your vehicle’s life and keep it running smoothly.
-Let me share a couple key maintenance tasks that make a big difference.
+I’ve found some simple tricks to extend your vehicle’s life and keep it running smoothly.
+Let me share a couple of key maintenance tasks that make a big difference.

 Rotating Tires Regularly

-I make it a point to rotate my tires every 5,000-8,000 miles.
+I rotate my tires every 5,000-8,000 miles.
 This simple step helps them wear evenly and last much longer.
 I’ve saved hundreds by not having to replace tires as often.

-To rotate, I move the front tires to the opposite sides in the rear.
-The rear tires go straight to the front.
-For directional tires, I just swap front to back on the same side.
+To rotate, I move the front tires to opposite sides in the rear, and the rear tires go straight to the front.
+I just swap front to back on the same side for directional tires.

-I always check the pressure too.
+I always check the pressure, too.
 Proper inflation improves gas mileage and handling.
-I keep a tire gauge in my glove box to make quick checks easy.
+I keep a tire gauge in my glove box for quick checks.

 Replacing the Cabin Air Filter